© 1999-2008

 December 23, 1940 - August 1942

-Elliott completed an announcing course in Boston and worked at one other radio station prior to WDRC.
+Born in Hartford on August 18, 1920, Elliott completed an announcing course in Boston and worked briefly at WORL before joining WDRC.
 As a staff announcer he also did some program arranging.
 He lived in West Hartford.
-He was an announcer at WDRC's frequency modulation station, W65H, before resigning to join the Civil Air Patrol in August 1942.
-He was replaced by Russell Naughton.
+In June 1941 Gil Bayek departed to run a station in New York State, so Elliott jumped from junior to senior announcer, presiding over the Strictly Swing Club program.
+He was heard on WDRC's frequency modulation station, W65H, before resigning to join the Civil Air Patrol in August 1942.
+Subsequently Lieutenant Miller taught Navy pilots to fly in Dallas.
+He was replaced at WDRC by Russell Naughton.
+In later years Elliott worked in the insurance and travel industry, then started a company to sell travel trailers in Milford, CT.

 WDRC's Jack Miller